tannerdolby/tannerdolby.com/src/writing/intro-client-side-js.md

 {{ preview }}

-Maybe you've been tasked with writing a function that creates multiple `<li>` list elements.
-If you wanted to create these HTML elements programmaticlly and set attributes along with applying styles, this is where the power of client-side JavaScript really shines!
+Maybe you've been tasked with writing a function that creates an unordered list `<ul>` with multiple list items `<li>` populated with data returned from an API.
+You can use DOM methods to create these HTML elements programmaticlly and define text content, set attributes, and apply styles.
+This is where the power of client-side JavaScript for DOM manipulation really shines!

 Client-side means that the JavaScript code is run on the client machine, which is the browser.
 Server-side JavaScript means that the code is run on a server and won't be executed in a browser environment.